Business Divorce and the Fine Art of Disappearing Assets: Can My Former Partner Un-Ring the Bell on Civil Theft By Returning What He Stole?

 Ownership Standoffs: Can Courts Invoke “Equity” To Accommodate a Buyout?
 Or Should Legislatures Provide a Solution?

-By Jennifer M. Osgood, Esq. on May 06, 2022.
-Traditionally, courts tasked with resolving irreconcilable differences between owners of a Limited Liability Company (“LLC”) had one primary tool available: judicial dissolution.
-Changes to the LLC laws in several states, however, ...
+Published by Jennifer M. Osgood, Esq. on May 06, 2022 Traditionally, courts tasked with resolving irreconcilable differences between owners of a Limited Liability Company (“LLC”) had one primary tool available: judicial dissolution.
+Changes to the LLC laws in several states, ...

 Read More